WB-Nuaa/FlipFHE/README.md

 In this repository, we provide the source code, configuration files, requirements, and partial data.

 ## Setup
 FlipFHE is developed upon the C++ Microsoft SEAL library (version 4.1.2).
-Therefore, you need to install a matching version of SEAL first, then compile FlipCKKS.
+Therefore, you need to install a matching version of SEAL first, then compile FlipFHE.

 ### Build and Install Microsoft SEAL
 In the Ubuntu system, open the terminal and execute the following commands: